 Despite all the current research and all the things you’ve heard or read, night-waking is normal for newborns.
 This is a fact that, to a certain extent, new parents just have to accept.
 Newborns sleep lots throughout the day, but usually only get a few hours of sleep at a time maximum.
 Each baby has his/her own developmental pace, but in the long-run, babies learn to sleep through the night.
 Look to your pediatrician for guidance throughout the process.
 Especially if you’re getting toward the one year birthday and still having difficulties.

 Before you know it, your baby will be a master of sleeping through the night!
 In the meantime, keep your head up and keep chugging along.
 You will get there.
 Make sure you are keeping your pediatrician updated with progress so you can make sure you’re still heading in the right direction.
-Babies need to get used to healthy sleep habits early so they can establish a good sleep cycle when they’re ready.
-It can leave you overtired when you are forced to wake up whenever your baby wakes, especially when they start crying; but hopefully our sleep tips will help you put your drowsy, fussy baby to bed and make parenting just that little bit easier.
+Babies need to get used to healthy habits early so they can establish a good sleep cycle when they’re ready.
+It can leave you overtired when you are forced to wake up whenever your baby wakes, especially when they start crying; but hopefully our sleep tips will help get your drowsy, fussy baby comfortable and happy in their crib and make parenting just that little bit easier.
 Good night!